ali-ismail02/wen-wasel/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses [React Native mobile app framework](https://reactnative.dev/).
+React Native is an open-source UI software framework created by Meta Platforms, Inc. It is used to develop mobile applications by enabling developers to use the React framework along with native platform capabilities.
+- This project uses [Angular web app framework](https://angular.io/).
+Angular is a TypeScript-based free and open-source web application framework led by the Angular Team at Google and by a community of individuals and corporations.
+- This project uses [Laravel PHP web framework](https://laravel.com/).
+Laravel is a free and open-source PHP web framework intended for the development of web applications following the model–view–controller architectural pattern and based on Symfony.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses [MySQL](https://www.mysql.com/).
+MySQL is an open-source relational database management system.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+- To view driver's live location, the app uses the a [NodeJS runtime environment](https://nodejs.org/en/) server.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- In order to use [Google Maps API](https://developers.google.com/maps) for location and map services, the app uses [react-native-maps library](https://github.com/react-native-maps/react-native-maps)